 But there is a simple, safe, and effective way to ensure your pet’s safety and retrieval should he or she ever become lost.
 Microchipping is a standard procedure that implants a tiny chip underneath your pet’s fur.
 It is a painless and relatively fast procedure and is completely safe.

 Wisconsin Veterinary Orthopedics offers nutritional counseling for pet owners of Holmen, WI and surrounding communities.
 If you have any questions about your pet’s diet or would like more information about your pet’s nutritional needs, please contact us today.
 We can set up a nutrition plan for your pet.

 Obesity is a common problem among pets, as it can be easy to overfeed a cute dog or cat that knows how to beg.
 Being overweight is a serious problem for animals, and can cause real health problems.
 With proper diet and exercise, all pets should be able to meet their dietary needs and stay within a healthy weight range.

 We offer a variety of solutions and treatments for your pets’ orthopedic issues.
 We understand that orthopedic problems can be a big challenge for both pets and pet owners so we are dedicated to working with you and communicating with you throughout the process.

 The idea of your pet being infested with parasites is a disturbing thought, but it’s also a medical issue that can have serious consequences if not properly dealt with or prevented.
 Parasites pose a variety of health issues for our pets, who can be very susceptible to certain parasites depending on age, region, and other factors.

-At Van Loon Animal Hospital, we emphasize the importance of preventing parasites.
+At Wisconsin Veterinary Orthopedics, we emphasize the importance of preventing parasites.
 Through preventative measures, you can successfully protect your pet.
 Pets that are not protected often develop parasites, leading to serious problems for them and their owners.